hebcal/hebcal/README.md

 -a | Use ashkenazis hebrew.
 -b mins | Set candle-lighting to occur this many minutes before sundown -c | Print candlelighting times.
--C city | Set latitude, longitude, timezone and daylight savings scheme according to specified city.
+-C city | Set latitude, longitude, and timezone according to specified city.
 This option implies the -c option.
    -d | print the hebrew date for the entire date range.
    -D | print the hebrew date for dates with some event.
    -e | Ouput "European" dates -- DD.MM.YYYY format.